Hawking radiation on the lattice from Floquet and local Hamiltonian quench dynamics: Local Hamiltonian dynamics

-Instead of investigating the time-evolution of wave packets, the same results can also be obtained by constructing stationary scattering states for the Hamiltonian in Eq. \eqref{local}.
-The Hawking temperature is contained entirely in these stationary scattering states, and the only information needed about the Minkowski ground state is which part of these states is occupied at $t=0$.
-We give a detailed calculation based on these scattering states in \cite{Supplement}.
+Instead of investigating the time evolution of wave packets, the same results can also be obtained by constructing stationary scattering states \cite{Corley,CorleyJacobson, Jacobson_1999,UnruhSchutzhold1,UnruhSchutzhold2,Macher_2009,Parentani}.
+The Hawking temperature is then contained entirely in these stationary scattering states.
+The only information needed about the initial Minkowski ground state is which momentum modes are occupied.

+Consider the quench Hamiltonian \eqref{local} in the thermodynamic limit ,i.e., $j\in]-\infty,+\infty[$.
+First recall that for constant $\gamma_j=\gamma$ the Hamiltonian is readily diagonalized with dispersion relation (now taking the momentum $k$ in lattice units, $-\pi<k\leq\pi$)